 - Drugs that require a prescription by law and are furnished in accordance with Blue Cross and Blue Shield medical technology assessment criteria.
 These covered drugs include: birth control drugs; oral diabetes medication that influences blood sugar levels; hormone replacement therapy drugs for periand post-menopausal women; and certain drugs used on an off-label basis (such as: drugs used to treat cancer; and drugs used to treat HIV/AIDS). - Injectable insulin and disposable syringes and needles needed for its administration, whether or not a prescription is required.
-If insulin, syringes, and needles are bought at the same time, you will pay two copayments: one for the insulin; and one for the syringes and needles. - Materials to test for the presence of sugar when they are ordered for you by a physician for home use.
-These include (but are not limited to): blood glucose monitoring strips; ketone strips; lancets; urine glucose testing strips; normal, low, and high calibrator solution/chips; and dextrostik or glucose test strips.
-You may obtain these testing supplies from a covered pharmacy or appliance company.
-(For your coverage for glucometers, see "Durable Medical Equipment" in your benefit booklet.)
+If insulin, syringes, and needles are bought at the same time, you will pay two copayments: one for the insulin; and one for the syringes and needles.

-R13-1116 (2015 Rev.) to be attached to ASC-NET, ASC-POS, ASC-PPO, ASC-EPO, ASC-IND
+R13-1116 (2020 Rev.) to be attached to ASC-NET, ASC-POS, ASC-PPO, ASC-EPO, ASC-IND